uploadcare/uploadcare-wordpress/readme.txt

 == Upgrade Notice ==

 = 3.1.0 =
+Resolved a Cross-Site Request Forgery (CSRF) vulnerability on the settings page.
 Fixed behaviour when uploading and downloading current images to and from Uploadcare storage.

 = 3.0.10 =